 If you’re about to Google how to do sit-ups, or reverse sit-ups, or good ab workouts and look at another exercise video that includes tons and tons of crunches and sit-up variations, please, put down the phone.
 There’s so much more to a full and effective core workout than crunches and sit-ups.
-Ab exercises that don’t include sit-ups are hard to find, but we have them here.
+Ab workouts that aren’t sit-ups are hard to find, but we have them here.
 So get ready to revolutionize your core workout with these sit-up alternatives.

 Sit-Up Alternative #1: Crunches